 Contextual knowledge, while fundamental for building human rights patterns, should not be reduced to PA.
-Patterns serve to complement efforts in the contextual analysis of human rights violations, but are not concerned with drawing conclusions about contexts.
-For instance, extrajudicial killings in a particular society may be perpetrated in different territories, years, and by other actors.
-Still, patterns may arise when analyzing the modus operandi and the typology of victims.
-In this case, pattern analysis does not provide a final picture, but rather complementary information to help grasp the context of different violations.
-PA comes from "an intimate conversation with the data and with the context of the data, based on domain knowledge."44.
+Patterns serve to complement efforts for contextual analysis of human rights violations but are not concerned with drawing contexts.
+For instance, extrajudicial killings in a particular society may be perpetrated in different territories, years and by different actors, but patterns may arise when analyzing the modus operandi and the typology of victims.
+In this case, pattern analysis does not give a final picture but complementary information to grasp the context of different violations.
+PA comes from "an intimate conversation with the data and with the context of the data, based on domain knowledge"26.